jacques/docs.npmjs.com/content/getting-started/modifying_your_profile_from_command_line.md

 ## Enabling and Disabling Two-Factor Authentication

-You can also enable and disable two-factor authentication from the command line, using the steps described [here](https://docs.npmjs.com/getting-started/using-two-factor-authentication).

 Enable two-factor authentication if you would like to make it more difficult for attackers to gain access to your account and your publishing rights.

+You can enable and disable two-factor authentication from the command line, or from the web, using the steps described [here](https://docs.npmjs.com/getting-started/using-two-factor-authentication).

 ### Notes